tkiela1/test-action2/README.md

 We have the [`workflow_dispatch`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) as a starting point.

-The problem is `workflow_dispatch` does not return the run id.
-We need to poll the API to get our response.

 Let's first start by creating a workflow file `api.yml`:
 ```yml
 name: API